 New business is a game, a very serious game that can make or break an agency.
 Get it wrong and it can be expensive and ineffectual.
 Get it right and it can drive an agency upwards and, as a business owner, achieve your company and personal goals.

 Hopefully the recommendations and referrals will keep coming in, but that may mean you end up doing work that is just helping the agency tread water, or it may not be that exciting.
-It is usually worth doing as the cost of sale has been minimal, but will it make you or the agency famous?
+It is usually worth doing as the cost of sale has been minimal, but will it make you or your agency rich and/or famous?
 Probably not!
 Proactive new business allows you to dictate your target client criteria and screening/qualifying via calls and interaction will allow you to select the correct prospects for your business.
 Proactive new business is, however, potentially expensive and with that comes risk.
 Done correctly this is a risk worth taking.
 If you can see the process building up and working you must stick with it.
 Stopping a campaign that has gathered momentum and is heading in the right direction could mean zero value is realised from any investment to date in that campaign.

 The casino analogy is an apt one.
 At what point do you call it a night and walk away from the table?
 But more importantly, how do you start to stack the odds in your favour?